Sam Adams (American football)

-Sam Adams (born June 13, 1973) is a former American football defensive tackle who played in the National Football League (NFL) for 14 seasons.
-He played college football at Texas A&M, where he earned consensus All-American honors, and was selected eighth overall by the Seattle Seahawks in the 1994 NFL Draft.
+Samuel Aaron Adams (born June 13, 1973) is an American former professional football player who was a defensive tackle for 14 seasons in the National Football League (NFL).
+He played college football for the Texas A&M Aggies, earning consensus All-American honors, and was selected eighth overall by the Seattle Seahawks in the 1994 NFL draft.
 Following six seasons as a member of the Seahawks, he earned consecutive Pro Bowl selections and All-Pro honors during his two seasons with the Baltimore Ravens.
 Adams was also part of the team that won a Super Bowl title in Super Bowl XXXV and made another championship appearance in his one season for the Oakland Raiders in 2002.
 As a member of the Buffalo Bills from 2003 to 2004, Adams was named to a third Pro Bowl.
-He spent his last two seasons with Cincinnati Bengals and Denver Broncos.
+He spent his last two seasons with the Cincinnati Bengals and the Denver Broncos.

-Early years
+Early life

 Adams was born in Houston, Texas to former NFL offensive guard Sam Adams Sr. He attended Cypress Creek High School in Houston, and he was part of the Cypress Creek Cougars defense that included fellow future NFL player Dan Neil.
 At Cy-Creek, Adams was not only the Prep Southwest Defensive Player of the Year in football, but a state champion in the shot put, placing second in the nation among high school track and field athletes.